nathendel/IFT_diffusion_model/README.md

 For more information, see my two papers:
 1. Diffusion as a Ruler: Modeling Kinesin Diffusion as a Length Sensor for Intraflagellar Transport. https://pubmed.ncbi.nlm.nih.gov/29414712/ This paper describes the diffusion model of ciliary length control and how the agent-based model proves its feasibility.
 2. Speed and Diffusion of Kinesin-2 Are Competing Limiting Factors in Flagellar Length-Control Model. https://pubmed.ncbi.nlm.nih.gov/32365327/ This paper uses differential equations to predict how parameter changes affect length, which can be used to explain length mutants.

+This work was done in the lab of Wallace Marshall at UCSF. cellgeometry.ucsf.edu/